rafalp/Misago/dev-docs/plugins/template-outlets-reference.md

 ## `THREADS_LIST_END`

-On the threads page, under the list.
+On the threads page, below the list.

 ## `THREADS_LIST_MIDDLE`